ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Security considerations

-This document outlines how to instantiate the Issuance protocol based on the VOPRF defined in {{OPRF}} and blind RSA protocol defnied in
+This document outlines how to instantiate the Issuance protocol based on the VOPRF defined in {{OPRF}} and blind RSA protocol defined in
 {{BLINDRSA}}.
-All security considerations described in the VOPRF document also apply in the Privacy Pass use-case.
+All security considerations described in the VOPRF and blind RSA documents also apply in the Privacy Pass use-case.
 Considerations related to broader privacy and security concerns in a multi-Client and multi-Issuer setting are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.

 # IANA considerations